anilkumar200208/metacrafters/README.md

 }
 }

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile MyToken.sol" button.
+To compile the code, kindly navigate to the "Solidity Compiler" tab located on the left-hand sidebar.
+Ensure that the "Compiler" option is appropriately configured to "0.8.4" or any other compatible version, and subsequently click on the "Compile MyToken.sol" button.

-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "MyToken" contract from the dropdown menu, and then click on the "Deploy" button.
+After compiling the code, the contract can be deployed by accessing the "Deploy & Run Transactions" tab located in the left-hand sidebar.
+From the dropdown menu, choose the "MyToken" contract and proceed by clicking the "Deploy" button.

-Once the contract is deployed, you can interact with it by calling the mint and burn functions.
-Click on the "MyToken" contract in the left-hand sidebar, and click on the tokenname,tokenabbrv,totelsupply , and then click on the "mint" function.
-Finally, click on the "transact" button to execute the function and you can mint some coins.
-And similarly click on the "burn " function to remove some coins.
+Upon deployment of the contract, one may engage with it by invoking the mint and burn functions.
+To do so, navigate to the "MyToken" contract located in the left-hand sidebar, and select the tokenname, tokenabbrv, and totelsupply options.
+Subsequently, select the "mint" function and execute it by clicking on the "transact" button to generate coins.
+Similarly, to remove coins, select the "burn" function.

 #License